-- 2.3.4.1 New multi-family homes will be encouraged to locate within the City of Powell River where municipal services (water, sewer and transit) are available. - 2.3.4.2 The recommended principal use for land designated Multi-Family Residential is occupancy of a dwelling unit. - 2.3.4.3 Recommended accessory uses on land designated Multi-Family Residential include home-based business. - 2.3.4.4 Subdivision of land designated Multi-Family Residential is not recommended.
+- 2.3.4.1 New multi-family homes will be encouraged to locate within the City of Powell River where municipal services (water, sewer and transit) are available. - 2.3.4.2 The recommended principal use for land designated Multi-Family Residential is occupancy of more than one dwelling unit on one lot.

+- 2.3.4.3 Recommended accessory uses on land designated Multi-Family Residential include home-based business. - 2.3.4.4 Subdivision of land designated Multi-Family Residential is not recommended.